 #1 Don’t reward your cat’s tries

 What do you do when your cat is scratching at the door?
-Do you let him in?
-Do you yell at him or punish in some other way?
-Do you open a tuna can?
+Do you let him or her in?
+Do you yell at them or punish in some other way?
+Do you open a can of their favorite food?
 Whatever it is: Don’t do it!

 Your cat is not trying to enter the room because he has to be everywhere.
-(Well, actually he does, but that’s beside the point.)
+(Well, actually he or she does, but that’s beside the point.)
 Your cat wants your attention.
-Even if you yell at your cat, or even if you punish him, it’s still attention.
-If your cat wants attention and gets it, he will repeat what he did to get it.
+Even if you yell at your cat, or even if you punish them, it’s still attention.
+If your cat wants attention and gets it, they will repeat what they did to get it.
 Even if you didn’t mean to, you just taught your cat that their behavior will be rewarded.

 Which leads us to a conclusion: If you provide any attention, your cat will scratch at the door more.

 Therefore, you should ignore your cat completely.
-Within several days, provided you also follow the advice below, your cat may learn that his tries lead to no results, at which point he will try it less and less.
+Within several days, provided you also follow the advice below, your cat may learn that their tries lead to no results, at which point they will try it less and less.

 #2 Feed your cat in meals and play before them if you can